aldrickb/bdb2022-week3/README.md

 4. **INO Project** (Set 2)

 It is recommended to complete 1 set of project for this week.
 You can follow the Altcoin track where in you will develop your own ERC-20 token and sell it with your IDO contract.
 Or you can follow the NFT Project where in you will develop your own ERC-721 token and sell it with your INO contract

-### Setup
-You are given an initial file that you can initially work on and at the end of the project you will arrive at a working code.
-After that you need to deploy it to Rinkeby Explorer so that we can check your work.

-Clone or download zip this repository to your local device to get started.

-The initial file is located inside the contract folder.
-Then look for the "set-1" folder if you are following the Altcoin track, or look for the "set-2" folder if you are following the NFT track.

-You can use [REMIXD](https://remix-ide.readthedocs.io/en/latest/remixd.html), a popular extension of the REMIX IDE where in you can connect directly to your local storage and start coding.
-Or if you are not confident, you can manually copy paste the smart contract code to REMIX IDE, then paste it back to your local repository whenever you are done coding.
-This way you can still commit your changes to GitHub and have it checked by the mentors.

 ## Altcoin Project
 ##### /contract/set-1/ERC20.sol